Canon 20D vs G1X Mark III

 It is notable that the G1X Mark III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 20D and G1X Mark III can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon G1 X Mark III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 20D and the Canon G1 X Mark III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 20D: